OfficeDev/office-js-docs-pr/reference/shared/officeui.displayDialog.md

 |Word, Excel, PowerPoint|1.1|1.1|
 |Outlook|Mailbox 1.4|Mailbox 1.4|

-To require the `DialogAPI` [requirement set](../../docs/overview/specify-office-hosts-and-api-requirements.md) 1.1 or later, your manifest should specify
+This method is available in the **DialogAPI** [requirement set](../../docs/overview/specify-office-hosts-and-api-requirements.md).
+To specify the **DialogAPI** requirement set, use the following in your manifest.

 ```xml
  <Requirements>